Configuration Parameters

 String

-Path to the directory containing revoked certificates (in PEM format)
+Path to a directory containing revoked certificates (in the PEM format)

 ssl-fp